With iron, silver overlaid hilt. Its associated scabbard features fine quillwork.

 Such sword-hilted khukurī are often quite early, their use going back to the early 1800s and perhaps even earlier than that.
 This particular piece has a blade shape with a deep notch that appears to indicate a later 19th-century date, showing the concept remained in use for some time.

 A very large piece with a good, heavy blade.
-There is some play in the metal hilt.
-Scabbard missing some parts.
+The scabbard missing some parts.

 Thought to have been presented by the Royal House of Nepal.